Oregon Certified Self-Insured Employer or Workers Compensation Bond

 The Obligor will guarantee the compensation (performance bond) of the Obligee should the Principal fail to meet scheduled taxes and fees or violate any other licensing provisions.
 The Obligor will receive and assess the validity of all public claims where claims may only amount to the total penal sum arranged in the bond form.
 The Principal shall reimburse all expenses covered by the Obligor.

-The Obligor is secured through an indemnity agreement as the permit applicant or licensed business will ensure the full reimbursement of the claims, including legal fees and premiums.
+The Obligor is secured through an indemnity agreement as to the permit applicant or licensed business will ensure the full reimbursement of the claims, including legal fees and premiums.
 This agreement shall be made before the execution of the bond.

 How much does it cost?

-Depending on the employer’s credit score, industry experience, business history, and the surety provider’s background, the Oregon Certified Self-Insured Employer (Workers Compensation) Bond may cost between 2.0% and 7.5% of the total bond amount.
+Depending on the employee's credit score, industry experience, business history, and the surety provider’s background, the Oregon Certified Self-Insured Employer (Workers Compensation) Bond may cost between 2.0% and 7.5% of the total bond amount.